HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 Go through the last 60 days of bank and card statements.
 Categorize every transaction.
 You are looking specifically for:

 Recurring automatic charges — software, apps, annual renewals that auto-charged without a conscious renewal decision.
-These are often $50–$200 that nobody notices until they look.
-One pass through a full 60-day statement typically surfaces $40–$120 in charges that produce genuine surprise.
+These are often $50–$200 that nobody notices until they review statements.

 The goal is to find a specific dollar number — say $350/month — that you can redirect to debt without significantly changing the quality of your daily life.
 Write that number down.
 It becomes your extra payment.